Tretinoin vs. retinol: A dermatologist’s guide

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-So are tretinoin and retinol similar then?
+What are tretinoin and retinol used for?

 Benefits of tretinoin and retinol